rust-stuco/lectures/week1/introduction.md

 * Rust is an exceptional tool with many great features
 * However, Rust is **not** a magic silver bullet
-* In this course, we will teach you both the strengths of weaknesses of the Rust programming language
+* In this course, we will teach you both the strengths and weaknesses of the Rust programming language

 <!-- Rust cannot solve everyone's problems! -->